 Despite the digital hand of technology constantly encroaching on snail mail’s territory, Connie is confident in what she sees as the timelessness of her concept and product.
 “There’s something about a handwritten note that an e-card will never replace.
 We say that ‘giving a sandwich is as easy as sealing an envelope.’
 So I think we’ll stick with that for now.”

 In looking at her brand’s unstoppable growth over the last 24 months, Connie candidly admits that she never dreamed success would happen this quickly or that she would be able to touch as many lives as she has through her cards.
 So while her proven track record makes her optimistic about how far Food for Thoughts Cards will go, there is one scenario that would make it ok if she had to suddenly close up shop.
 “I wouldn’t mind going out of business because all the hungry people are fed!”

-*UPDATE (February 2016): Since publishing this story one year ago, Connie’s donation number has doubled to the cash equivalent of 24,400 peanut butter and jelly sandwiches!
+*UPDATE (December 2016): Since publishing this story, Connie’s donation number has jumped to the cash equivalent of 28,291 peanut butter and jelly sandwiches!